Putin says Ukraine's future in doubt as cease-fires collapse

 In the wake of Western sanctions, Aeroflot, Russia’s flagship state-owned airline, announced that it plans to halt all international flights except to Belarus, starting Tuesday.

-Ukraine’s military is vastly outmatched by Russia’s, but its professional and volunteer forces have fought back with fierce tenacity since the invasion.
-Even in cities that have fallen to the Russians, there were signs of resistance.

-Onlookers in Chernihiv cheered as they watched a Russian military plane fall from the sky and crash, according to video released Saturday by the Ukrainian government.
-In Kherson, hundreds of people protested the invasion, waiving Ukraine’s blue and yellow flag and shouting, “Go home.”
+Onlookers in Chernihiv cheered as they watched a Russian military plane fall from the sky and crash, according to video released by the Ukrainian government.
+In Kherson, hundreds of protesters waved blue and yellow Ukrainian flag sand shouted, “Go home.”

-A vast Russian armored column threatening Ukraine’s capital remained stalled outside Kyiv.
-Ukrainian presidential adviser Oleksiy Arestovich said Saturday afternoon that the military situation was more quiet overall on Saturday and that Russian forces hadn’t “taken active actions since the morning.”

-While the shelling in Mariupol showed Russia’s determination to cut Ukraine off from access to the Black Sea and the Sea of Azov, further damaging the country’s economy, it was Putin who was most on the offensive with his comments warning that a no fly zone would be considered a hostile act.

 Zelenskyy has pleaded for a no-fly zone over his country and lashed out at NATO for refusing to impose one, warning that “all the people who die from this day forward will also die because of you.”

-But as the United States and other NATO members send weapons for Kyiv, the conflict is already drawing in countries far beyond Ukraine’s borders.
+Putin warned that a no fly zone would be considered a hostile act, and NATO has said it has no plans to implement one.
+Western officials have said a main reason is a desire to not widen the war beyond Ukraine.

+The U.S. Congress is considering a request for $10 billion in emergency funding for humanitarian aid and security needs.
+The U.N. said it would increase its humanitarian operations both inside and outside Ukraine, and the Security Council scheduled a meeting for Monday on the worsening situation.

-As Russia cracks down on independent media reporting on the war, more major international news outlets said they were pausing their work there.
+As Russia cracks down on independent media reporting on the war, more major international news outlets said they were pausing their work in that country.
 Putin said nothing warrants imposing martial law at this point.

-And in a warning of a hunger crisis yet to come, the U.N.
+And in a warning of an impending hunger crisis yet to come, the U.N.
 World Food Program has said millions of people inside Ukraine, a major global wheat supplier, will need food aid “immediately.”

-Ukraine’s president briefed U.S. senators Saturday by video conference as Congress considers a request for $10 billion in emergency funding for humanitarian aid and security needs.
-The U.N.
-Security Council scheduled an open meeting for Monday on the worsening humanitarian situation.

 Kyiv’s central train station remained crowded with people desperate to flee.
 “People just want to live,” one woman, Ksenia, said.